eirara/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repo is for the Coursera project on Data Science
+This repo is for my project on Data Scientist's Toolbox course @Coursera.org.